t-aus-m/MPQUIC-deadline-aware-streams/draft-tjohn-quic-mpquic-deadline-aware-streams.md

 - Adaptive Retransmissions: Deciding whether to retransmit lost packets based on their remaining time before the deadline.
 - Forward Error Correction (FEC): Optionally integrating FEC mechanisms to reduce the need for retransmissions in networks with random losses.
 - Deadline Miss Handling: Informing the application when a deadline cannot be met, allowing it to take appropriate action.

+## Deadlines

+### Signaling Deadlines

+To signal deadlines, endpoints use the DEADLINE_CONTROL frame (see {{deadline-control-frame}}).
+This frame associates a specific deadline with a stream, indicating the relative time by which the data should be delivered.

+### Deadline Semantics

+- Deadline Representation: Deadlines are represented as a relative time in milliseconds from the time the frame is sent.
+- Stream Association: A deadline applies to a specific stream identified by its Stream ID
+- Transport Behavior: Upon receiving a DEADLINE_CONTROL frame, the transport layer SHOULD attempt to schedule and retransmit packets carrying data for the specified stream to meet the indicated deadline.
+- Retransmissions and Scheduling: Endpoints MAY implement custom schedulers and congestion controllers optimized for deadline-aware traffic, such as those based on DMTP concepts.

+### Handling Missed Deadline

+If the transport layer determines that the deadline cannot be met, it MAY choose to:

+- Discard the data associated with the deadline-aware stream.
+- Inform the application of the missed deadline.
+- Continue delivering the data if it is still deemed useful.

+The specific behavior is implementation-specific and MAY be configurable by the application.

+## Adaptive Forward Error Correction (FEC)

+DMTP optionally uses Adaptive FEC as proposed in {{QUIC-AFEC}} to reduce the need for retransmissions in networks with random losses.
+When using {{QUIC-AFEC}}, the Tag Type of the FEC_Tag MUST be set to 1 in order for the FEC to work in a {{MP-QUIC}} and DMTP environment.
+FEC Packets SHOULD be sent via another path then the source data, it is however RECOMMENDED to send the FEC data via the retransmission path.

+## Smart Retransmissions

 # Extension of Multipath Extension of QUIC